TalkTalk contract and billing

 You can manage your account by visiting the TalkTalk website and logging into the My Account section.

 My Account allows you to view your bills, check your usage, change your personal details and to upgrade your package.
-You can also add any Boosts you want such as subscription TV channels or call packages.
+You can also add any extras you want such as subscription TV channels or call packages.
 There is also a comprehensive help section and online chat to help you solve any problems you may have.

 Frequently asked questions

 Yes, a discount is applied to your bill during your contract.
-After this minimum term, the monthly cost of your service will go up.
+After the 18-month minimum term, the monthly cost of your service will go up.
 TalkTalk offers its deals to both new and existing customers, so if you wish to stay with TalkTalk it is a good idea to sign up for a new package when your contract ends.